 Although many CBD preparations bear a resemblance to THC goods, it is simply because they are efficient methods for getting cannabinoids into the body.
 All of Hempure’s products are third party lab tested to verify zero THC, accurate strength of CBD and the presence of other vital compounds and terpenes.
 Remember that CBD is not psychoactive and cannot get you “high.”

 What’s the best way to take CBD and incorporate it into your life?

-We put together a list of some of the most common methods below, but first it is important to understand the different ways that the body absorbs CBD:
+Here’s a list of some of the most common methods below, but first, it is important to understand the different ways that the body absorbs CBD:

 Uptake can occur by crossing into the bloodstream via